to the Consolidated Financial Statements of InVision AG as of 31 December 2017 in accordance with IFRS and § 315e of the German Commercial Code

-Monetary assets and liabilities denominated in a foreign currency will be converted into the functional currency at the exchange rate applicable on each relevant reporting date.
-All differences in the exchange rate are recognised in equity.
+Monetary assets and liabilities denominated in a foreign currency will be converted into the functional currency at the exchange rate applicable on each relevant reporting date and recognised in the income statement.
 This treatment does not apply to any exchange rate differences arising from foreign currency transactions, if they are used to hedge a net investment of a foreign operation.
 These differences are recognised directly in equity capital until the net investment is sold, and recognised in the period results only after such sale.
 Any deferred taxes resulting from the currency differences of such foreign currency credits will also be recognised directly in equity capital.
 Non-monetary items, which are valued at historical costs in a foreign currency, are converted at the exchange rate applicable on the date of the transaction.
 Non-monetary items, which are reported at fair value in a foreign currency, are converted at the exchange rate applicable on the date the fair value was calculated.

 Assets and liabilities of foreign operations are converted into euro as of the balance sheet (reporting) date.
 The conversion of income and expenses shall be made at the average exchange rate for the fiscal year.
 Any differences resulting from these currency conversions will be booked as a separate component of the equity capital account.